-Using the price feed example, the process to update and validate the current $BTCUSD price is simple and straightforward:
+Using the price feed example, the process to update and validate the current BTC/USD price is simple and straightforward:

 - In the process of constructing the blocks, miners check if the data is within the tolerance range.
-The price is recorded in the block itself.
+The price is then recorded in the block itself.

 The Right Way of Securing an Oracle

-After the notary nodes all agree on a recent blockhash (after the small reorgs), a notarization is submitted to the network for validation.
+After the notary nodes all agree on a recent blockhash (after the small reorgs), a notarization is submitted to the peer to peer network for validation.
 All the nodes validate the notarization, if and only if they already had the identical blockhash for the corresponding block height.
-This record is made permanent on the local chain, the Komodo, chain and finally on the Bitcoin chain.
+This record is made permanent on the Smart Chain, the Komodo chain, and finally on the Bitcoin chain.
 The only way a notarization can happen is if all the notary nodes, which are always online, are in agreement.
 This allows new nodes coming online (bootstrapping) to differentiate between a fake chain and the honest chain.